bergercookie/vim-debugstring/README.md

 - [ ] Use travis for CI
 - [x] Bug with changing the filename of the current file
 - [x] Make vim-repeat dependency optional
-- [ ] Turn supported languages into a table - what do we support in which language?
+- [x] Turn supported languages into a table - what do we support in which language
 - [x] Make vim-repeat dependency optional